 For more complex issues, be prepared to email the workshop notes and use your phone to call participants who really can’t gain access to the workshop so you can keep things on schedule.

-Use icebreakers before your remote workshop
+Use icebreakers before your remote workshops

 Casual chit-chat can be really awkward on conference calls, so set up some virtual ice-breakers to help build rapport and fill in time while you wait for everyone to login to the workshop.
 We’ve got five ready-to-go games you can use in our popular and free Icebreakers for remote teams template.

-Regardless of how long your remote workshop goes for, breaks should be built into the schedule.
+Regardless of how long your remote workshops go for, breaks should be built into the schedule.
 In remote settings, participants may wander off to the kitchen or bathroom at any time, but if they know a break is coming up shortly, you’ll be more likely to keep them engaged for the whole session.
 Use the breaks to encourage everyone to stretch their legs, grab a coffee, answer any questions in the chat and prepare the next session.
 Playing music during the break is a great way to mark the time, and maintain the sense of a shared experience.

 Keep it simple

 While you may want to take advantage of the multitude of awesome functions on offer in Conceptboard, your participants probably don’t.
-They want to get the most information from the content of the remote workshop, not the functions of the software.
+They want to get the most information from the content of remote workshops, not the functions of the software.
 At the start of the workshop, simply give a quick tour of the main areas participants will need to use such as chat, mic, and digital sticky notes.

 Keep each remote workshop focused by having just one moderator speaking at a time.
 Focus will be on one person, one cursor, one voice and questions will be directed to the one place.
 That being said, don’t be afraid to use different experts for different sessions, just not at the same time.
 If you have different sessions throughout the day, the Moderator function can be used to give moderation capabilities to others, allowing them to take over the moderating of the session.